Chocolate Peanut Butter Coconut Balls (Gluten-Free)

 - If the mixture seems too dry or dense after processing, you can add 1-2 tablespoons of almond milk, as needed to smooth them up.

-- I recommend letting them firm up in the fridge for 30 minutes or so.
+- I recommend letting them firm up in the fridge for 30 minutes or so before rolling into balls.
 It makes rolling them a lot easier and they will stick together better.

 - Frozen Cookie Dough Bites